-Struggling with prostate disease takes a toll on your quality of life and at Marina Del Rey Hospital we have the best specialists in urology able to offer you the treatment necessary to alleviate your symptoms.
+Struggling with prostate disease takes a toll on your quality of life and at Cedars-Sinai Marina del Rey Hospital we have the best specialists in urology able to offer you the treatment necessary to alleviate your symptoms.
 Thanks to the constant development in medical techniques and technology, the TULIP procedure performed at our hospital presents far lesser risks than other medical options and a better recovery rate.
-At Marina Del Rey Hospital our dedicated staff will make sure your rehabilitation will happen under the best medical conditions and in the most efficient way.
+At Cedars-Sinai Marina del Rey Hospital our dedicated staff will make sure your rehabilitation will happen under the best medical conditions and in the most efficient way.

 TULIP is one of the first five laser systems designed for the treatment of BPH (benign prostatic hyperplasia) and it is mainly used in a medical intervention called transurethral ultrasound-guided laser-induced prostatectomy - an alternative to transurethral resection of the prostate.